camab123/sales-app/README.md

 # Sales Leads Manager

 This is a simple backend service for managing sales leads.
 It allows users to upload CSV files with lead data, which gets stored in a PostgreSQL database.
 The application is built with FastAPI for the API layer, uses Alembic for database migrations, and is containerized with Docker.
-User authentication is implemented with basic security in mind.
+User authentication has not been implemented yet.

 ## Key Features